fidelity/spock/website/docs/advanced_features/Evolve.md

     main()
 ```

-This would evolve the value of `param` to be 10 instead of the defulat value of 10.
-The print output woulf be:
+This would evolve the value of `param` to be 20 instead of the default value of 10.
+The print output would be:

 ```shell
 Configs4OneThing: !!python/object:spock.backend.config.Configs4OneThing